 ODA to Ethiopia

-In the absence of bilateral general budget support in Ethiopia, large multi-donor programmes support the Government’s efforts in alleviating poverty.
-A few of the largest multi-donor programmes (pooled funds) currently in place include the Promotion of Basic Services Programme (PBS); the Productive Safety Net Programme (PSNP); the General Education Quality Improvement Programme (GEQIP); the Agricultural Growth Programme (AGP); and the Sustainable Land Management Programme (SLMP).
-Development partners contribution to these five large programmes account for over one-quarter of official development assistance, or an estimated USD 806 million in 2014.
+In the absence of strong bilateral general budget support in Ethiopia, large multi-donor programmes support the Government’s efforts in alleviating poverty.
+A few of the largest multi-donor programmes (pooled funds) currently in place include Enhanced Shared Prosperity through Equitable Services (ESPES); the Productive Safety Net Programme (PSNP); the General Education Quality Improvement Programme (GEQIP); the Agricultural Growth Programme (AGP); and the Sustainable Land Management Programme (SLMP).
+Development partners contribution to these five large programmes account for one-quarter of official development assistance, or an estimated USD 739.9 million in 2016/17.